streamlit/streamlit/README.md

 st.write(x, "squared is", x * x)
 ```

-Now streamlit run it to open the app!
+Now run it to open the app!
 ```
 $ streamlit run streamlit_app.py
 ```